-The origins Our Lady of Perpetual Help (or Our Lady of Perpetual Succor) are about as varied as the countries in which she is venerated.
-Some believe that the walnut-wood icon was written sometime between 1325 and 1480 in Crete; others believe Saint Lazarus the Iconographer wrote it sometime in ninth century; still other traditions attest that it comes from the hand of Saint Luke himself.
+The origins of Our Lady of Perpetual Help (or Our Lady of Perpetual Succor) are about as varied as the countries in which she is venerated.
+Some believe that the walnut-wood icon was written sometime between 1325 and 1480 in Crete; others believe Saint Lazarus the Iconographer wrote it sometime in the ninth century; still other traditions attest that it comes from the hand of Saint Luke himself.

 Even with different beginnings, all converge into two agreed-upon details: the icon ended up at Keras Kardiotissas Monastery in 1498 and was stolen by a merchant for his private collection in 1499.
 Although it may have been providential, noted Father Mikhailo Kuzma, a regular guest on Morning Air and pastor for Immaculate Conception Ukrainian Byzantine Church: an invasion of Crete shortly thereafter put the monastery’s sacred art and space at risk.
 “Maybe by stealing it, he might have saved it.”

 The icon only stayed in the merchant’s private collection for a year.
 When he kept it, despite being urged by Our Lady in dreams not to hold onto it, he quickly fell ill and passed.
 His family kept the icon and Our Lady visited once again, asking that the icon be given to a church for public exposure.
 This time, she revealed her name and intentions to the merchant’s six-year-old daughter.